- Contact Information (address, phone, fax, email)

 - E. West (Florida, 1930's-1950's)

-The University of Florida Herbarium Collections Catalog contains information on 71,685 specimen accessions (of ca. 450,000); last update: 05 April 2013.
-For more details about our complete holdings, researchers may consult our cabinet door lists document, a lengthy PDF.
+The University of Florida Herbarium Collections Catalog contains information on 78,010 specimen accessions (of ca. 450,000); last update: 11 July 2014.
+Researchers should be aware that the collection catalog includes data for only about 25% of our holdings.
+For an overview of our complete holdings, please consult our cabinet door lists document, a lengthy PDF.
 This print-out is the basis for the lists posted on each cabinet with the contents to genus and/or species level.

 The vascular plant collection is arranged "phylogenetically" by a modified Dalla Torre and Harms numbering system which is based on the Engler and Prantl classification system.
 This system is outlined in Dalla Torre and Harms (1908).
 The family numbering codes we use are in our own family list PDFS (alphabetical, numerical).
 We are in the process of converting the family delineation to a modern classification based on the Angiosperm Phylogeny Group classification.
 Documents explaining the details of the arrangement are provided to users during the collection orientiation.